ebeeraheem/Ebee.Cloudflare.R2/docs/multipartuploads.md

 # Multipart Uploads

-The `MultipartUploadsClient` provides methods for managing R2 multipart uploads, enabling efficient uploading of large objects by breaking them into smaller parts that can be uploaded independently and in parallel.
+The R2 client provides methods for managing R2 multipart uploads, enabling efficient uploading of large objects by breaking them into smaller parts that can be uploaded independently and in parallel.

 ## Getting Started

-The `MultipartUploadsClient` is automatically registered when you configure the R2 client in your dependency injection container:
+The R2 client is automatically registered when you configure it in your dependency injection container:

 ```csharp
 services.AddR2Client(options =>